mobgen/halo-documentation/pages/ios/social/ios_social_overview.md

 ### Social API

 The social API is the way to sign in with social providers on HALO SDK.
 Importing this framework will need a valid HALO instance configured with some credentials and the credentials of the network providers you want to import.
+The HALO Social SDK provides at the moment two integrations with existing social networks:

+* Facebook integration.
+If you want to learn more, please refer to [the detailed documentation](ios_social_facebook.html)
+* Google integration.
+If you want to learn more, please refer to [the detailed documentation](ios_social_google.html)

+#### Facebook integration notes

+You must follow the next instructions to enable the halo social facebook addon.

+{% include warning.html content="Remember to set ```Always Embed Swift Standard Libraries``` to ```Yes```" %}

-{% include warning.html content="You should add a build phase to code sign all the embedded frameworks." %}
+{% include warning.html content="You should add a build phase run script to code sign all the embedded frameworks." %}

 ```sh
 pushd ${TARGET_BUILD_DIR}/${PRODUCT_NAME}.app/Frameworks/HaloSocialFacebook.framework/Frameworks